sametcopur/treemind/README.md

 # treemind
 treemind is designed for analyzing gradient boosting models.
 It simplifies understanding how features influence predictions within specific intervals and provides powerful tools for analyzing individual features and their interactions.

+**A formal research paper detailing the theoretical foundation and implementation of treemind is forthcoming.**

 ---
 ## Algorithm

 The `treemind` algorithm analyzes feature contributions and interactions in tree-based models, focusing on specific feature intervals to evaluate their impact on predictions.

-**A formal research paper detailing the theoretical foundation and implementation of the algorithm is forthcoming.**

 [Algorithm Overview](https://treemind.readthedocs.io/en/latest/algorithm.html)